 - Easy enforcement of domestic violence laws with judges, police, and govt. bodies

 They further reported and stressed that passing new laws should be rather quick and the implementation can be done later on.

 This report was the basis of formation of our domestic violence act 2005 and stricter implementation of 498a.

-One fundamental point that these researchers has avoided was to address the domestic violence issue from gender neutral perspective and create a framework that investigates and punishes the criminal but not someone based on gender or the question arises if it was deliberate attempt to demonize men.
+One fundamental point that these researchers have avoided was to address the domestic violence issue from a gender-neutral perspective and create a framework that investigates and punishes the criminal but not someone based on gender or the question arises if it was deliberate attempt to demonize men.